Free education: Countries

-In Brazil, free education is offered by the Ministry of Education, which offers scholarships for graduate degrees, masters, doctoral and post-doctoral for Brazilians and immigrants who have Brazilian citizenship.
+In Brazil, free education is offered by the Ministry of Education, which offers scholarships for graduate degrees, masters, doctoral and post-doctoral for Brazilians and immigrants with a Brazilian citizenship.
 The best universities and research centers are public institutions, financed by either the local state (state universities) or the federal government (federal universities).
-Graduate students can get paid if they qualify for the incentive but competition is extremely fierce.
-There has been a proliferation in the last 10 years of private universities which are interested in providing professional training to their undergraduates.
-These private colleges are not interested in nurturing research centers, since it is not part of their business model to get involved with research.
+Graduate students can get paid if they qualify for the incentive, but competition usually are extremely fierce.

-There are examples of steps towards free education being taken across the world primarily in those nations developing rapidly, such as China.
+In China, steps towards free education are being taken.
+The Free Compulsory Education Reform can be described as a program akin to a school subsidy initiative, wherein qualifying students receive financial assistance that encompasses tuition fees and other associated expenses.

+In Denmark, university education is provided for free via a monthly stipend, the "Statens Uddannelsesstøtte" or "SU", to students over 18 years of age or students who are under 18 and attending a higher education.
+Bachelor and master's degrees in Denmark are offered in either Danish or English depending on the programme or university.

+From 2013, Estonia started providing free higher education.

 In European Union countries such as France and Malta, tuition is usually free for European students, and in Germany, tuition is free for all European and international students.
-In Scotland, university tuition is free for all Scottish nationals and is discounted for all European students, except from students coming from other parts of the United Kingdom.

 In Fiji the government announced in 2013 it would cover the costs of primary and secondary school education, equivalent to 250 Fiji dollars per year per student.

+In Guyana, free education is offered to all Guyanese and immigrants with Guyanese citizenship at all educational levels including nursery, primary, secondary and tertiary at the University of Guyana.

 In Iran, most prestigious universities are called governmental universities which offer free education for students who pass a very competitive entrance exam with high scores.
 Graduates from these universities are obliged to serve the country for as many years as they studied for their degree, in order to get their diploma.